Our content may include links to products from our partners

 However, do you know it could limit them too?

 This in most cases is the first step borrowers have to take to enroll in some government flexible repayment plans.
-These for most are restricted to borrowers with the direct loans.
+These for most are restricted to borrowers with direct loans.

 Special attention, however, should be given to the Parent Plus Loans.
 These should not be consolidated since they carry a special restriction.
 They are usually not eligible for several types of income-driven repayments.